TeMaH/GAS/README.md

 Issues with GameplayAbility System we faced
 -------------------------------------------

-- We have added delay in 1 second before activating the *ManualControll*.
-We did not managed to activate this ability on client side without this delay :(
+- We can't activate ability right after Possess, because AbilityActorInfo does not have time to replicate.
+Therefore, at the time of activation Client Side NetMode of Avatar ROLE_SimulatedProxy.
+So we have added delay in 1 second before activating the *ManualControll*.
 - On the client the effect which we apply not always removes already applied tag.

 More details about tags removing.
 In case it runs as listen server - everything works correctly.
 We have only one tag per actor as we expect.
 See the picture below.